 The likes of Kylian Mbappe, Benjamin Pavard, Lucas Hernandez, Kingsley Coman, and Presnel Kimpembe have all seen their stocks and skills surge in the time between the summer of 2018 and now, and figures such as Anthony Martial, Houssem Aouar, N’Golo Kante, Corentin Tolisso and Dayot Upamecano on the fringes is a frightening example of depth in the squad.

 When one of your great debates heading into a tournament is whether you’re a better team with or without one of the greatest players in the entire history of a sport, you know that you’re dealing with a seriously frightening prospect.

 Indeed, that is a serious dilemma facing Portugal right now and their captain, Cristiano Ronaldo.
-One of the dark horses in the betting markets pre-tournament, the world’s fifth ranked side have quietly been nurturing a golden generation of crop of talent that could announce their big arrival and take Euro 2020 by storm.
+One of the dark horses in the betting markets pre-tournament, the world’s fifth-ranked side have quietly been nurturing a golden generation of the crop of talent that could announce their big arrival and take Euro 2020 by storm.

 Fernando Santos’ 2019 Nations League winners are blessed with attacking talents such as Bruno Fernandes, Bernardo Silva, Ruben Neves and Diogo Jota as well as their legendary no.7, and the upturn in form of prospects such as Andre Silva and Joao Felix will be hugely encouraging for the fans.
 And whilst frailties at the back might have led to the team installing some pretty defensive tactics en route to their Euro 2016 triumph before, the emergence of players such as Joao Cancelo, Ruben Dias, and Nuno Mendes has really allowed Portugal to hone things back up the pitch.